 Strategic Imperatives to Keep Your Workforce Sharp

-IT pros and business users frequently report that they want more opportunities to develop new skills to keep their careers from stagnating, and employers find that ongoing training can help retain experienced talent.
+In this era of tight talent markets and constant technical change, IT pros and business users frequently report that they want more opportunities to develop new skills to keep their careers from stagnating, and employers find that effective and ongoing training programs can help retain experienced talent.